 For purposes of this disclosure, our "median employee" was estimated using a simple random sample statistical sampling technique, pursuant to which we and each of our consolidated subsidiaries worldwide selected every seventh employee listed on their first payroll register for the month of October 2020.
 Based on the random sample of our employees, and using the 2020 base salary (or equivalent for hourly employees) for each employee in the random sample as reflected in our payroll records, the median employee was estimated by determining the employee in such random sample who had the median 2020 base salary (or equivalent for hourly employees).
 Base salary (or equivalent) amounts were annualized for any employee who had less than a full year of service during 2020.
 In determining the median employee, we used the applicable average exchange rates for the month of October 2020.
 There has been no change in our employee population or employee compensation arrangements since that median employee was identified that we believe would significantly impact our pay ratio disclosure, except that the median employee that we identified in October 2020 left the company during 2022.
-As permitted by SEC rules we identified a new median employee, whose compensation is substantially similar to the original median employee's annual total compensation in U.S. dollars, we used the applicable average exchange rate for all of 2022.
+As permitted by SEC rules we identified a new median employee, whose compensation is substantially similar to the original median employee based on the compensation measure used to select the original median employee.
+For providing the median employee's annual total compensation in U.S. dollars, we used the applicable average exchange rate for all of 2022.